Frequently asked questions about law enforcement in health care settings.

 At Children’s Minnesota, we believe children always come first.
 They are awesomely resilient.
 Eternally optimistic.
 Totally fearless.
 They are what we want to be when we grow up.

-Rebecca Shore is currently a program therapist lead at our Partners in Pediatrics Brooklyn Park clinic.
+Rebecca Shore is currently a program therapist lead at our Brooklyn Park clinic.
 Below are a few of Rebecca’s favorite things about her career and working at Children’s Minnesota.

 Tell us why you like your job and position.